Yoctol/bottender/docs/advanced-guides-deployment.md

 <p><img width="1000" src="https://user-images.githubusercontent.com/662387/72130872-acd5a080-33b5-11ea-8c6c-ae06dd250be6.png"></p>

 ZEIT Now 2.0 is a super developer-friendly hosting service.
-It is famous for its one-word magic command `now` in the deployment of static web hosting.
+ZEIT Now is famous for its one-word magic command `now` in the deployment of static web hosting.

 However, it needs a bit configuration to deploy a Bottender app and make it works serverless.
 In the following sections, you can see the necessary steps of ZEIT Now 2.0 deployment: